gin/2019-ethdenver/aave/README.md

 /borrowcreate

 __General feedback:__
-The main functionality is contained inside a visually small div (e.g. create-loan-control) instead of using the entire height of user's browser.
+The main functionality is contained inside a visually small div (e.g. create-loan-control) instead of using the entire height of the user's browser.
 This increases the amount of scrolling that user has to do.
 Decreasing this leads to better UX.
 Other pages in ETHLend are good, making this page's create-loan-control div inconsistent with the other pages.

 Bad
 ![alt text][06-borrowcreate-scroll-bad]